alibabacloud-howto/microservices-with-kubernetes/README.md

 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=zipkin -o jsonpath='{.items[0].metadata.name}') 9411:9411
 ```

 Finally, access to the Zipkin web console http://localhost:9411/zipkin/ on your browser, check there is no filter, and click the search icon.
 As you can see, Zipkin visualizes the distributed tracing of the service mesh.
+If you cannot see any graph, try to send requests to the website again.

 ![images/zipkin_console.png](images/zipkin_console.png)